Where Everything Fights Everything

 Rice physically sustains half of humanity; pandas emotionally engage humanity from a considerable distance.

-Economic impact rice Wins
+Economic impact Rice Wins

 Panda